 There are different types of qualified leads depending on where they are in your sales funnel.
 One of the most important is the sales-qualified lead.
 These are people who:

-• Are ready to speak with your sales team
+- Are you ready to speak with your sales team

 They’ve moved past the “just browsing” stage.
 They’re actively exploring options and considering your product.

 Focusing on SQLs helps your team close more deals without wasting time on leads that aren’t a match.
-With tools like LeadAngel, you can qualify leads automatically based on behavior, engagement, and fit so that your reps always know who to prioritize.
+With tools like LeadAngel, you can see how to qualify sales leads automatically based on behavior, engagement, and fit so that your reps always know who to prioritize.

 Why Lead Qualification Matters in Sales